How to Upload Files Directly from the Browser to Fastio

 Proxying files consumes backend resources that should be reserved for business logic.
 Every active upload ties up server memory and holds open long-running network connections.
 It also burns through CPU cycles just to move bytes from network sockets.
 If multiple users attempt to upload large files concurrently, your server can easily exhaust its connection pool or run out of memory.
 This can cause the entire application to crash for every user on the system.

 The financial cost is also an issue.
 This architecture forces you to pay for bandwidth twice.
 You pay once when the file data enters your infrastructure from the client, and you pay again when your server pushes the file to the storage layer.
 For data-heavy applications, these transfer costs add up fast.
-To solve this, modern web architectures use direct client-to-storage uploads with secure, temporary links.
+To solve this, keep the permanent Fastio API key on your server, hand the browser a guest credential for a Receive share, and let the browser POST the bytes straight to Fastio.

 Helpful references: Fastio Workspaces, Fastio Collaboration, and Fastio AI.